Remove leaves from storm drains to reduce water pollution and flooding.

 Dumping of leaves can also cause blockages in storm drains and waterways that can cause flooding.

-Visit your town’s website to get the details on their fall leaf and yard waste collection procedures!
+Click here to view your town's fall leaf and yard waste collection procedures.

 For any questions -- or for more information -- please call your local DPW or visit your town's website.

 When phosphorous gets added to streams, ponds and wetlands, it serves as an especially powerful fertilizer in the water.